 Applies gaming characteristics of games to the work environment.

-In the educational environment this technique is highly regarded and institutions have been using it for years, but the novelty is that now they have started to use it with emerging technology.
-If the Clash Royale game was already popular, let’s hope that Math Royale reaches the same success among students.
+In an educational environment this technique is highly regarded and institutions have been using it for years.
+But the novelty is that now they have started to use it with emerging technology.
+If the Clash Royale game was already popular, let’s hope that Math Royale reaches the same success among students!
 In the educational version of this famous game, students get gems and unlock chests in exchange for solving certain challenges.

 Gamification is nothing new, it has been applied for years.

 OK, but what is gamification?
 Playing at work?